seinecle/linux-security-tutorials/docs/generated-slides/subdir/nginx-en_temp_common.md

 == installing nginx
 //ST: !

- apt-get install nginx
+ sudo apt-get install nginx

- vi /etc/nginx/conf.d/yourdomain.com.conf
+ sudo vi /etc/nginx/conf.d/yourdomain.com.conf

 (note: the ".conf" extension is necessary for the file to be loaded in nginx)

-Paste the content of https://gist.github.com/halid/8fe138babedcb280c784[this file] in yourdomain.com.conf.
+Paste the content of https://gist.github.com/seinecle/06bde086330264b9681d2e721d0ed19e[this file] in yourdomain.com.conf.

 //ST: !
 Explanations on the lines of this file: